-Construction, aerospace, automotive, railroad, furniture, HVAC, hardware and storage operations all make use of angle irons.
-Materials that are used in angle irons include iron, steel, brass and aluminum.
+Construction, aerospace, automotive, railroad, furniture, HVAC, hardware, and storage operations all make use of angle irons.
+Materials that are used in angle irons include iron, steel, brass, and aluminum.

 Iron and steel angle irons are the most common, but brass and aluminum are also used in angle iron fabrication.
-Brass, for example, is used as a light load bearing element when the element will be highly visible.
+Brass, for example, is used as a light load-bearing element when the element will be highly visible.

 Greatest Load Bearing Aspects of angle iron

-angle iron is stronger than non-structural steel because the two perpendicular flanges work in conjunction to give angle iron cross-sectional structural integrity, resistance to bending from pressure applied from the top or bottom, left or right.
+angle iron is stronger than non-structural steel because the two perpendicular flanges work in conjunction to give angle iron cross-sectional structural integrity, and resistance to bending from pressure applied from the top or bottom, left or right.

 The two flanges that make up the angle create a compound area.
 A compound area is the location of the axis of a piece of structural steel that is most resistant to the moment of inertia.
 The moment of inertia is when a static body begins moving around an axis.

 The compound area is the most resistant load-bearing area of a piece of structural steel — the area most resistant to the moment of inertia.
 In angle iron, the compound area is located in the trough between the two flanges.

 But the physics of angle iron is not as important as the end results.

 Layman’s Explanation of angle iron’s Strengths and Weaknesses

 Angle iron is relatively resistant to the moment of inertia when the load is applied to the top, bottom, or either side.
 However, when pressure is applied in a manner that rotates the angle iron around the axis of the compound area, it will fail with the application of less pressure than when the pressure is applied around the cross-section.